 Political lessons from Down Under

-Last week the United States went red.
-A few days later New Zealand went blue.
-In both countries national elections turned the political tide after long administrations: in the US, eight years of Republican leadership under President George W Bush; and in New Zealand, nine years (three terms) under the Labour-led government of Prime Minister Helen Clark.
-The message from the electorate was, in part, “You’ve had long enough.
-We want to see what someone else will do.”
+Last week the United States went left.
+A few days later New Zealand went right.
+In both countries national elections turned the political tide after long administrations: in the US, eight years of Republican leadership under President George W. Bush; and in New Zealand, nine years (three terms) under the Labour-led government of Prime Minister Helen Clark.
+The message from the electorate was, in part, "You've had long enough.
+We want to see what someone else will do."

 More important, especially in the US, was the financial crisis and economic recession; when the economy is in bad shape, governments change, and the direction seems hardly to matter.
 Issues that were small-to-medium irritants in good times assume critical mass when people are struggling financially and fear losing their jobs and homes.
 Such issues in both countries include taxation, crime, health care coverage and the quality of education.

 Second, do not intrude on family life without justification.
 Our former government allowed a member from its Green coalition partner to push through a law banning the smacking of children as a form of correction -- against public opinion, which has consistently defended a smack for that purpose.
-In a recent NZ Herald poll no less than 86 per cent of people did so.
-Ordinary people don’t do a lot of smacking and do not want to make a big deal of it, but 300,000 of them were driven to sign up to a petition for a referendum on the subject, only to be told by Big Nanny that it would not be put on the electoral ballot but
+In a recent New Zealand Herald poll no less than 86 percent of people did so.
+Ordinary people don't do a lot of smacking and do not want to make a big deal of it, but 300,000 of them were driven to sign up to a petition for a referendum on the subject, only to be told by Big Nanny that it would not be put on the electoral ballot.

 The anti-smacking law was represented as essential to protecting children against really brutal treatment when it was, in fact, an evasion of the real causes of child abuse, in particular the lack of stable family life based on marriage.
 The government then went on to run an advertising campaign against "family violence", again avoiding the issue that the worst violence occurs overwhelmingly occurs in households that are not families in the optimum sense but collections of people with shifting relationships.